thejoaov/Thejoaov/README.md

 ### Hi there, I'm João Victor 👋

-## I'm a front end developer, mostly focused in mobile development!
+## I'm a front end developer, focused in mobile development
-- 💼 I’m currently working in [@avanade](https://github.com/avanade) as _Frontend Mobile Developer_;
+- 💼 I’m working at [@Avanade](https://github.com/avanade) as _Frontend Mobile Developer_
-- 📚 I’m currently learning about flutter, react native advanced patterns and techniques, tests and clean code, the basics of Flutter and native Android;
+- 📚 I’m currently studying React Native advanced topics (refs, custom hooks, turbo modules, new architecture, etc.), tests and clean code
-## Fun facts:
+- 📖 Currently reading: Clean Architecture (Rob.
+C. Martin) and Monolith to Microservices (Sam Newman)

+## Facts about me:
-  - Some of my favorite anime are Attack on Titan, My Hero Academia, JoJo and Fullmetal Alchemist (not necessarily in that order);
+  - My favorite anime are JoJo Bizarre Adventures (is that a reference?), Attack on Titan (didn't like the manga ending btw), My Hero Academia, and Fullmetal Alchemist
-  - I'm some sort of a gamer, but i'm far from a good one.
-I like to play Destiny 2 and Skyrim most in my free time;
+  - I like to play RTS, MMO, FPS and Moba.
+I spent most of my free time on Destiny (+1.5k on steam, main Hunter), LoL (main Support), Halo Infinite, Skyrim, Civ VI, Humankind or Warhammer 3
+  - Ask me (almost) literally everything about TES, Halo, LoL or Destiny lore and i will explain it.
+For real.
+I'm that kind of person who dives into game lore.
-  - I also love Astronomy (science in general too) and aviation;
+  - I love Astronomy, science and Aviation
-  - I play drums sometimes;
+  - Sometimes i play drums when i'm bored
+  - I make REALLY good barbecue (my wife can attest this)
+  - Love pets

 ### Connect with me: